phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 37908
+#Number of Clinton Tweets: 13049
-#Number of Clinton Tweets: 12190
+#Number of Trump Tweets: 11508
-#Number of Trump Tweets: 10941
+#Number of Cruz Tweets: 5672
-#Number of Sanders Tweets: 6578
+#Number of Rubio Tweets: 2339
-#Number of Cruz Tweets: 5439
+#Number of Carson Tweets: 488
-#Number of Rubio Tweets: 2280
+#Total Number of Tweets:
-#Number of Carson Tweets: 480
+#Number of Sanders Tweets:
 #Current Stream Started at Thu Feb 11 22:04:37 MST
 ---
 ---